oskarszura/oskarszura.github.io/_posts/2015-09-13-modern-stylesheets-architecture-patterns.md

 #### Conclusion

 We've went through few patterns and now you know how to apply each of those methods.
 From my personal experience I can say that applying those patterns at my projects was life-saving in regards to the CSS maintenance.
-There's no much examples of how to actually apply OOBEMITSCSS, but I'll try to add something in the future.
+There's no much examples of how to actually apply OOBEMITSCSS, but here's a quickly made [example](https://github.com/oskarszura/sample-oobemitcss-implementation).